"I know nothing in the world that has as much power as a word." - Emily Dickinson

 Words have power.
 Just a few small words, a phrase that takes seconds to utter, can bring happiness or hurt, encouragement or devastation.

-That's the tension Patrick Lockwood, a Worship and Music Associate at CPC, wanted to dig into when he started Mug and Pencil, a missional community here at Christ Presbyterian.
-Our missional communities were created to serve the city of Nashville.
+That's the tension Patrick Lockwood, the Worship and Music Associate at Christ Presbyterian, wanted to dig into when he started Mug and Pencil, a missional community here at Christ Presbyterian.
+Our Missional Communities were created to serve the city of Nashville.
 They always include members and non-members who want to meet, get to know each other, and grow as people over shared interests.

 The group has been meeting for four years now, once a month at the houses of different group members.
 On occasion, they'll have successful and intriguing guest speakers come in to inspire and encourage the community.
 "One thing I like about our group," Patrick says, "is that we're not about just doing stuff for the sake of doing it.
 We're about becoming better writers who use our words to make Nashville and the world a better place."